AI4Finance-Foundation/RLSolver/README.md

 [Gurobi](https://www.gurobi.com/) is the state-of-the-art solver.
 The license is required, and professors/students at universities can obtain the __academic license for free__.

-[SCIP](https://www.scipopt.org/index.php#welcome) is a well-known open-source solver, and its simplex is commonly used in "learn to branch/cut".
-SCIP is a good choice since it is __open-source and free__.
+[SCIP](https://www.scipopt.org/index.php#welcome) is a well-known open-source solver, and its simplex is commonly used in "learning to branch/cut".
+SCIP is __open-source and free__.

 ## Other Solvers